-The weighted average fair value of the 2023 GRO award performance shares granted in 2023, for all eligible participants including MB members, amounted to €21.24 per share for TSR performance shares and €28.00 per share for RoC performance shares, EPS performance shares and sustainability performance shares (2022 restated: €14.27 per share for TSR performance shares and €25.45 per share for RoC performance shares, EPS performance shares and sustainability performance shares).
+The weighted average fair value of the 2023 GRO award performance shares granted in 2023, for all eligible participants including MB members, amounted to €21.24 per share for TSR performance shares and €28.00 per share for RoC performance shares, EPS performance shares and sustainability performance shares (2022 restated: €14.27 per share for TSR performance shares and €25.45 per share for RoC performance shares, EPS performance shares and €25.45 per share for RoC performance shares, EPS performance shares and €25.45 per share for RoC performance shares, EPS performance shares and sustainability performance shares).
 The fair values of the RoC, EPS and sustainability performance shares are based on the Black-Scholes model.
 The fair values of the TSR performance shares are determined using a Monte Carlo simulation model, which considers the likelihood of Ahold Delhaize's TSR ending at various ranks as well as the expected share price at each rank.
 The most important assumptions used in the valuations of the shares granted in 2023 and 2022 were as follows: